KarimHassanieh/Udacity-RoboND-FollowMe-DeepLearning/README.md

 An encoding layer is implemented to extract the features and distictinve features in the image.
 In principal encoding layers can be used mainly for object recognition in an image.
 In our implementation 2 encoding layer have been used.
 The first layer takes an image of 3 layers (R-G-B) and ouputs a layer of depth 64 (layer 2).
 The second layer we implement a filter size of 128 and decreasing its size by half as well (layer 3).

-In terms of image manipulation downsampling an image will help extract the simple patterns in the input image and gradually learn the complex structure and shapes in deepr layers.
+In terms of image manipulation downsampling an image will help extract the simple patterns in the input image and gradually learn the complex structure and shapes in deeper layers.

 __1x1 Convultions :__